 - Configure two quorum service computers with minimum common networking between the quorum computers and the hosts. - As installed, protected VMs contact quorum service computers using UDP port 4557.
 Firewalls must permit everRun-protected VMs to contact quorum service computers using UDP port 4557.
 (If this port assignment conflicts with your local infrastructure, you can use different port numbers when you configure the quorum servers using the everRun Availability Console.) - Quorum service computers should not reside on the same site as any host when deploying in a SplitSite.
 If both preferred and alternate quorum computers fail for a common reason, VMs will gracefully downgrade redundancy, and then continue to operate using one host, pending recovery of a quorum computer.
-However, if a host and the elected quorum computer fail for a common reason, the VMs running on the surviving server shut themselves down. - If the preferred and alternate quorum service computers must reside on a common site, power them from separate AC power sources (phases) or configure them on separate UPS devices.
+However, if a host and the elected quorum computer fail for a common reason, the VMs running on the surviving server shut themselves down.
+For additional information about quorum servers and SplitSite configurations, see "SplitSite Network Requirements" on page 27 and "SplitSite Configurations" on page 13. - If the preferred and alternate quorum service computers must reside on a common site, power them from separate AC power sources (phases) or configure them on separate UPS devices.

-"Configuring Quorum Servers" on page 63
+"Configuring Quorum Servers" on page 67